-If potential clients have international operations, an international relationship check is performed to identify any relationships of other member firms of GTIL that may present a conflict of interest and/or a threat to independence.
+If potential clients have international operations [including international beneficial owners, subsidiaries, branches] an international relationship check is performed to identify any relationships of other member firms of GTIL that may present a conflict of interest and/or a threat to independence.

-The international network maintains databases of restricted entities and other relationships that could create a conflict.
+Furthermore, the international network maintains databases of restricted entities (GRL) and other relationships that could create a conflict.
 These are searched as part of the International relationship checking process.